 CONCLUSION

 The study on Jamun (Syzygium cumini L. Skeels) cultivars in the Satpura Hills and Kymore Plateau Agro-Ecological Zone revealed significant varietal differences in growth, yield and fruit quality: Goma Priyanka showed vigorous vegetative growth, highest fruit yield (17.17 kg/tree), largest fruit weight (16.16 g) and superior ascorbic acid content (45.20 mg/100 g), making it the most promising cultivar for commercial cultivation.
 CISH-J-42 had high pulp content (91%), high pulp-to-stone ratio (10.58) and moderate acidity, suitable for both fresh consumption and processing products like jam and juice.
 AJG-85 and CISH-J-37 are suitable for small-scale or mixed orchards due to their compact growth and moderate yields.
-The findings of the study demonstrate that Goma Priyanka is highly suitable for commercial cultivation in the semi-tropical Satpura Hills and Kymore Plateau region, providing farmers with a reliable, high-yielding, and quality fruit cultivar.
-The evaluation also establishes a baseline for further genetic improvement, post-harvest management, and market-oriented Jamun production programs in central India.
+The findings of the study demonstrate that Goma Priyanka is highly suitable for commercial cultivation in the semi-tropical Satpura Hills and Kymore Plateau region, providing farmers with a reliable, high-yielding and quality fruit cultivar.
+The evaluation also establishes a baseline for further genetic improvement, post-harvest management and market-oriented Jamun production programs in central India.

 DATA SHARING